ufal/cpp_builtem/README.md

 For every (cross)compiler, there are instructions (or scripts) how to install it and also a shell script that runs make using it.
 - gcc 4.9.2 compiled against libc from Debian Lenny using crosstool-ng
-- tdm-gcc 4.9.2
+- tdm-gcc 9.2.0
-- Visual C++ 2013 and Visual C++ 2015
+- Visual C++ 2019
 - remote clang execution on OS X using SSH

-Copyright 2014 by Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University in Prague, Czech Republic.
+Copyright 2022 by Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University in Prague, Czech Republic.

 C++ Builtem repository http://github.com/ufal/cpp_builtem is hosted on GitHub.